microsoft/vscode-docs/docs/other/unity.md

 # Unity Development with VS Code

-Visual Studio Code can be a great companion to Unity for editing C# files.
-All of the [C#](/docs/languages/csharp.md) features are supported and more.
-In the screen below, you can see code colorization, bracket matching, IntelliSense, CodeLens and that's just the start.
+VS Code can still help you edit Unity C# files.
+All of the [C#](/docs/languages/csharp.md) features are supported.
+In the screen below, you can see code colorization, bracket matching, IntelliSense, and CodeLens.
+And that's just the beginning.

 ![Unity Example](images/unity/wow.gif)